alexanderluiscampino/udacity-nano-da/p5/README.md

 ## Scoring the grid search

-This was challenging, because we can usually ask `GridSearchCV` to optimize for one of the metrics: either precision or recall.
+I struggled with this part for a long time.
+We can usually ask `GridSearchCV` to optimize for one of the metrics: either precision or recall.
 But we have a requirement in this project that both should be at least `0.3`.
 To solve this, I added a custom scorer in `poi_id.py`: